 Other locations for the thrusts have been explored.
-Excavation of one potential site was undertaken in 2019, but the results were somewhat mixed in terms of providing the anticipated evidence.
+Excavation of one potential site was undertaken in 2019, in the smaller west quarry, but the results were somewhat mixed in terms of providing the anticipated evidence.
 With the vegetation and debris removed, the movement plane turned out to be significantly steeper than the 18° recorded by Boulton.
 With respect to the drag folding, it had been hoped that more definitive evidence would be found in the form of a deformed clay layer - however, the new excavations did not unearth any such structure.

-Figure 10.
+Figure 16.
 Two sub-parallel planes of movement in the western bay of the Rose Hill Quarries.
 The faults are seen as zones of breccia with a clay matrix.
-The drag folding (in red) is unconfirmed.